Get in touch with an expert at 800-880-4479

 Maintaining your Rollator

 Regular maintenance helps your rollator last longer and stay reliable.
-Dirt and dust can build up in wheels and brakes, affecting movement.
-Wipe the frame and handles weekly with a damp cloth and check all screws and bolts monthly.
+Dirt and dust can build up in the wheels and brakes, affecting smooth movement and stability.
+Wipe the frame and handles weekly with a damp cloth, and check all screws and bolts monthly to make sure everything stays secure.

 If you hear squeaks or feel resistance while walking, inspect the wheels or brakes right away.
-Many issues can be fixed at home with basic tools, but don’t hesitate to contact a technician if you’re unsure.
+Many minor issues can be fixed at home with basic tools, but if something doesn’t feel right, it’s best to contact a technician or mobility specialist to ensure your rollator continues to operate safely.

 {Tip}